 3. Overly strict parenting

 The type of parenting leads to a higher level of conflict intensity.
-Your son chooses to rebel than obey your rules.
+Your son chooses to rebel rather than obey your rules.
 It can also increase his depression and anxiety.
 If you notice it, change your parenting style immediately.
 You can change it into a permissive parenting style.
 Let him figure things out for himself under your non-threatening supervision.

 4. Feeling undervalued